Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts’ vast collection.

 In southern Minneapolis at Minnehaha Park, hikers stop at overlooks to see the Mississippi River, limestone bluffs and 53-foot-tall Minnehaha Falls.

 A tasty array of ingredients, like Korean sausage and short ribs, makes simple wood-fired pizza to a culinary journey at Pizzeria Lola.

 Meat-lovers rejoice at upscale palace of protein Butcher and The Boar, where German classics get modern updates thanks to a creative head chef and an expert in-house butcher.
 Expect entrees like a Berkshire pork chop with bourbon sauce.
 (612) 238-8888; butcherandtheboar.com

 By The Numbers

 Seven Yankee stadiums could fit inside the Mall of America in Bloomington, just south of Minneapolis.
 More than 520 stores, dozens of restaurants (including popular American Girl Bistro), an amusement park and an aquarium are in the nation’s largest retail and entertainment complex.
-The connected Radisson Blu Mall hotel is convenient for overnights; from $160.
+The connected Radisson Blu Mall hotel is convenient for overnights.
 (952) 883-8800; mallofamerica.com